YiLi-2020/academic-kickstart/content/home/accomplishments.md

 [[item]]
-  organization = " Offered to the top 10% of 100 student"
-  organization_url = ""
+  organization = "Offered to the top 10% of 100 student" organization_url = ""
   title = "The Third-Class Scholarship from CPU                                                  " url = ""